-The Longest Tunnel in Arizona Feels Like An Endless Underground Adventure
+The Longest Tunnel in Arizona Feels Like an Endless Underground Adventure

 Written by Angie Menjivar

-Updated: May 28, 2023
+Updated: August 4, 2023

-Share this post on:
+Share on:

 In Arizona, there are plenty of tunnels to explore.
 Some are constructed by humans and others have been formed naturally.
 The longest tunnel in Arizona spans nearly 3,000 feet and when you’re driving through it, it’s an adventure of its own.
 You might even forget you’re commuting to or from work!

-When Was The Papago Freeway Tunnel Built?
+The Papago Freeway Tunnel

 Downtown Phoenix Arizona at sunset